Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Returns

-A stream of transaction receipts that includes the specified transactions and genus-supplied metadata.
+A stream of transaction receipts that includes the specified transactions with genus-supplied metadata.

 #### Errors